Fornalski/iit-task1/exercise.md

-# Will AI Take Our Jo
+# Will AI Take Our J

 >CAUTION: This is AI-generated overview on the given topic.